-Although the value of their porcelain doll collection isn't always at the forefront of every collector's thoughts, it's probably a rare collector who doesn't think at least occasionally: "I wonder what this doll is worth?"
-Determining porcelain dolls' value isn't always straightforward, though.
+Although the value of his or her porcelain doll collection isn't always at the forefront of every collector's thoughts, it's probably a rare collector who doesn't think at least occasionally, "I wonder what this doll is worth?"
+Determining the value of a porcelain doll isn't always straightforward, though.

 Porcelain dolls that were made 80 to 100 years ago or more can be quite valuable.
 For example, a doll made in 1916 by the French sculptor Albert Marque—one of 100 limited edition dolls dressed by the Parisian couturier Jeanne Margaine-LaCroix—was sold in 2014 by auction house Theriault's for $300,000.

 This is obviously the exception, not the rule.
 A quick scan of the auction and buy-it-now listings on eBay finds porcelain doll values ranging from around $5 and $10 to several thousand dollars or more but no dolls listed above $10,000.